LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/MicrosoftBotFramework.md

 To send structured content from a bot implemented with the Microsoft Bot Framework, send the richContent in the channelData of the message activity.

-This should contain valid structured content, along with any optional metadata required for the structured content.
+This should contain a valid structured content body, along with an optional property containing metadata required for the structured content.
 Always validate your structured content using [this tool](https://livepersoninc.github.io/json-pollock/editor/) before using it in a bot.

 ```json